 Keeping Your Kids Safe

 You should always follow the most recent NHTSA recommendations for car safety seats.
-Smaller children should be kept in rear-facing child seats for as long as possible.
+Smaller children should remain in rear-facing child seats for as long as possible.
 Once your child is over 2 or has reached the maximum height or weight for their rear-facing seat, they can move to a front-facing seat.
 Many front-facing seats will allow you to continue to use it until your child reaches 50 to 85 pounds.
 Once your child outgrows his or her front-facing seat, they can move to a booster seat until they reach 100 pounds or outgrow the seat’s maximum recommended height.

-NHTSA Recommends Replacing Child Safety Seats
+NHTSA Recommends Replacing Child Car Seats

 Consideration for Minor Car Crashes